electron/electronjs.org-old/data/blog/i18n-updates.md

 ## 📈 Some Statistics

 Ever since we have publicized the Electron documentation i18n effort, we have seen _huge_ growth in translation contributions from Electron community members from all around the world.
-To date, we have **1,719,029 string translated, from 1,066 community translators, and in 25 languages**.
+To date, we have **1,719,029 strings translated, from 1,066 community translators, and in 25 languages**.

 <figure>
   <a href="https://crowdin.com/project/electron/">